chutney-testing/chutney-testing.github.io-legacy/docs/integration.md

     ``` yaml
     server:
         http:
-            port: 80 # (1)!
+            port: 80 # (1)
-            interface: 0.0.0.0 # (2)!
+            interface: 0.0.0.0 # (2)
     ```

-    1. HTTP port to use.
+    1. HTTP port to use
-    2. Interface to bind to.
+    2. Interface to bind to

 ### Compression

 Spring Boot allows to configure compression on HTTP responses payloads.

-Chutney Server stores scenarios executions reports and send them over the network, therefore it could be useful to use this configuration.
+Chutney Server stores scenarios executions reports and send them over the network, so it could be useful to use this configuration.

 !!! note "Server compression configuration"
     ``` yaml
     server:
         compression:
             enabled: true
-            mime-types: text/html,text/xml,text/plain,text/css,text/javascript,application/javascript,application/json # (1)!
+            mime-types: text/html,text/xml,text/plain,text/css,text/javascript,application/javascript,application/json # (1)
-            min-response-size: 1024 # (2)!
+            min-response-size: 1024 # (2)
     ```

-    1. The mime-types that should be compressed.
+    1. The mime-types you want to compresse
-    2. The minimum content length required for compression.
+    2. The minimum content length required for compression

 ### Session management

 Spring Boot allows to configure session management.

-!!! note "Server session configuration (via cookie)"
+!!! note "Server session configuration (with cookie)"
     ``` yaml
     server:
         servlet:
             session:
-                timeout: 240m # (1)!
+                timeout: 240m # (1)
                 tracking-modes: cookie
             cookie:
-                http-only: true # (2)!
+                http-only: true # (2)
-                secure: true # (3)!
+                secure: true # (3)
     ```

-    1. The session timeout.
-Here, 4 hours.
+    1. The session timeout in minutes (example is 4 hours)
-    2. Forbids Javascript to access the cookie.
+    2. Forbids Javascript to access the cookie
-    3. Only for HTTPS requests.
+    3. Only for HTTPS requests

 ## Spring Boot Actuator

-Spring Boot, with the Actuator module, provides some [production-ready features](https://docs.spring.io/spring-boot/docs/2.7.x/reference/html/actuator.html#actuator).
+Spring Boot provides [production-ready features](https://docs.spring.io/spring-boot/docs/2.7.x/reference/html/actuator.html#actuator) with the Actuator module.

-Chutney Server includes the Actuator module which then could be configured in the packaging.
+Since Chutney includes this module, you can also configure it.

 !!! note "Actuator configuration examples"